Walter Swennen: Painting

-In 1990, Swennen explained to MuHKA’s director Bart De Baere that he had been struggling with the concepts of figuration and abstraction for some time, but had reached the conclusion that it was a false problem ‘because a painting is always an image of a painting.
-No matter what it depicts, it is always about a painting.’
+In 1990, Swennen explained to MuHKA's director Bart De Baere that he had been struggling with the concepts of figuration and abstraction for some time, but had reached the conclusion that it was a false problem 'because a painting is always an image of a painting.
+No matter what it depicts, it is always about a painting.'

 That same year, Swennen received his second solo exhibition in a public institution at the Palais des Beaux-Arts de Charleroi (1991), curated by Laurent Busine.
-Reviews summarised his work as “post-Pop art” and credited his timely impulse to simplify painting with an occasional and all-over gridded structure, either painted or ready-made.
+Reviews summarised his work as "post-Pop art" and credited his timely impulse to simplify painting with an occasional and all-over gridded structure, either painted or ready-made.

-Gallery shows followed at Nicole Klagsbrun Gallery, New York (1992); Galerie Micheline Szwajcer (1995); Galerie Nadja Vilenne (1996) as did Swennen’s first retrospective at the MuHKA, Antwerp (1994).
+Gallery shows followed at Nicole Klagsbrun Gallery, New York (1992); Galerie Micheline Szwajcer (1995); and Galerie Nadja Vilenne (1996); as well as Swennen's first retrospective at the MuHKA, Antwerp (1994).
 This was the first solo exhibition dedicated to a painter since the museum opened in 1987.
 In 2003, the Flemish Community awarded Swennen the annual artist prize.

-For La Belgique visionnaire/Visionair België – C’est arrivé près de chez nous (2005) at the Centre for Fine Arts, Brussels, curated by Harald Szeemann before he died, Swennen contributed a painting depicting a skull and a funnel— the conventional headpiece of a fool—is integrated into an almost self-deprecating narrative which alludes to Belgium’s distinctly split personality.
+For La Belgique visionnaire/Visionair België – C'est arrivé près de chez nous (2005) at the Centre for Fine Arts, Brussels, curated by Harald Szeemann before he died, Swennen contributed a painting depicting a skull and a funnel— the conventional headpiece of a fool—is integrated into an almost self-deprecating narrative which alludes to Belgium's distinctly split personality.

 Swennen started a collaboration with Nicolas Krupp gallery in Basel in 2006 and was awarded the prize for the best national exhibition by the Brussels Foundation for the Arts for his solo show at Galerie Nadja Vilenne in Liège (2007).
 A string of gallery exhibitions took place, followed by the solo exhibition How to Paint a Horse, at De Garage, Mechelen and CC Strombeek, Grimbergen.
 It was not a retrospective, but a wide-ranging selection of paintings, accompanied by a publication with an extensive list of his paintings made to date.